 While safe to use on cloth diapers, parents are giving this product mixed reviews regarding its effectiveness in that area.

 This detergent works with standard and high-efficiency washing machines alike and is non-toxic, hypoallergenic, and safe to use on all fabrics.

 This product fights stains with no phosphates, dyes, or chlorine added.
-They work on cloth diapers, but many parents recommend doing a pretreatment before tossing them in with this detergent.
-If that is not a deal-breaker for you, then you’ll be pleased to know that this product is also cruelty-free and eco-friendly.
-It cleans adult and baby clothing alike and works in both standard and high-efficiency washers.
+Although these pods work on cloth diapers, many parents recommend doing a pretreatment before tossing them in with this detergent.
+If that is not a deal-breaker for you, then you’ll be pleased to know that this product is also cruelty-free and eco-friendly, cleans adult and baby clothing alike, and works in both standard and high-efficiency washers.

-Like we said before, don’t be shocked if you have to go through a little trial and error before finding the perfect laundry detergent for your family.
-After all, Rome wasn’t built in a day, and laundry…well, we guess that pile of clothes is built in a day, but don’t let that make you settle for any old laundry soap.
-Who knows, you might end up finding a baby laundry detergent that you love so much you end up making it a permanent fixture on your shopping list.
+As we said before, don’t be surprised if you have to go through a little trial and error before finding the right detergent to suit your family.
+After all, though Rome wasn’t built in a day, laundry… or, in other words, that huge mound of dirty clothes, is!
+But don’t just settle for any old laundry soap.
+Who knows, you might end up finding that baby laundry detergent that becomes a permanent fixture on your shopping list.